davidk003/Terraria-Biome-Dataset-Collector/README.md

 - Controls show `<Unbound>`: open Mod Controls, use Reset to Default; if both were unbound, the mod also attempts a one-time auto-fix.
 - Merge fails: verify the zip includes `captures.csv` and valid paths.
 - Disk space errors on zip/merge: free space and retry.
-- Count mismatch (`status`): run status again after operations finish; compare CSV and image counts.
+- Count mismatch (`status`): run `/dataset sync` to drop rows for missing files, then run status again.
 - Build error `Missing dll reference ...
 StbImageWriteSharp.dll`: ensure `lib/StbImageWriteSharp.dll` is present in `ModSources/BiomeDatasetCollector/lib/` and `build.txt` contains `dllReferences = StbImageWriteSharp` (without `.dll`).

 ## For Testers and Contributors